jeffrydegrande/hack-and-hhvm/hack/2_features/7_xhp.md

         <a href={$like_link}>Like</a>
       </div>;

-!SLIDE code
+!SLIDE code small

-# dynamic elements
+# build up markup dynamically
-# Gelijk nen DOM
+# gelijk nen DOM

     @@@ php